 The second day began at a horrifically early hour but today, I wasn’t complaining.

 Today, I was finally going to see the Sahara Desert!

-However, as always, the day’s driving wouldn’t be complete without visiting even more Berber villages.
-These ones were slightly more interesting – dry, dusty mountains, massive gorges, spectacular waterfalls, and lush green valleys, which looked wildly out of place in the middle of the desert.
+However, like the previous day, the journey wouldn’t be complete without visiting even more Berber villages.
+These ones were even more interesting — dry, dusty mountains, enormous gorges, spectacular waterfalls and lush green valleys, which looked wildly out of place in the middle of the desert.

-Over the next two hours, I watched the surrounding landscape get flatter and flatter, the rocks get smaller and smaller and the sand get oranger and oranger (is oranger a word?
-Probably not).
+Over the next two hours, I watched the surrounding landscape get flatter and flatter, the rocks get smaller and smaller and the sand get more and more orange.

 I was finally in the Sahara Desert and it was all I could do to keep from crying with happiness.

-It was so, so, so magical.
+It was so magical.
 I’d never seen sand so orange, never seen so much sand before in my life.
-I loved it!
+I loved it.

-We were greeted by our Berber guides for the desert and taken over to meet our camels.
+We were greeted by our Berber guides and taken over to meet our camels.

 This was the moment I had been dreading.

 Knowing the ridiculous things that always seem to happen to me, I knew that there was no way I’d be able to successfully ride a camel without having a near-death experience.